-At Advanced Laser and Skin Cancer Center, we now use the DermLite DL100.
-We hold the DermLite dermatoscope about one half inch above the lesion we are examining.
+At Advanced Laser and Skin Cancer Center, we perform dermatoscopy in Teaneck, NJ using the DermLite DL100.
+We hold the DermLite dermatoscope about one-half inch above the lesion we are examining.
 We then activate the LEDs to illuminate the skin and look through the lens, moving it closer and back to obtain the desired image focus.
 We then have a clear and deep view into the pigmented lesions, giving us early detection capability for melanoma and dysplastic nevi in just a matter of seconds.
 When viewed through a dermatoscope, lesions appear grey, blue, red, or black.
 More importantly, the dermatoscope helps evaluate the depth of the pigment.

 What are the advantages of using a dermatoscope for diagnosing skin cancer?

-At Advanced Laser and Skin Cancer Center, we believe that adding the dermatoscope to our diagnostic capability has given our patients many advantages in the quest for early diagnosis:
+At Advanced Laser and Skin Cancer Center, we believe that adding the dermatoscopy to our diagnostic capability has given our patients many advantages in the quest for early diagnosis: